sminq/slate/source/index.html.md

-customerId | true | unique ID for user. tokenId | false | Unique token ID. paymentMode | true | Payment Mode selected for transaction newVersion | false | To be used by new apps charges | true | (Type: Array Object) Payment details
+customerId | true | unique ID for user. tokenId | false | Unique token ID. paymentMode | true | Payment Mode selected for transaction charges | true | (Type: Array Object) Payment details

 Charges need to have: